Salary Range: $55,000.00 to $61,000.00, Annually

 - Cloud-based technologies

-- Standard office equipment including a computer and job-related software
+- Standard office equipment including a computer and job-related software and printer

 Commonly associated with the performance of the functions of this job.
 Reasonable accommodation can be made to enable individuals with disabilities to perform described essential functions of this job.
 These physical demands are representative of the physical requirements necessary for an employee to successfully perform the essential functions of this job: